jasmith1503/Cryptocurrencies/README.md

 Python Kernel: 3.7.13</br>
 Completed Jupyter Notebooks: [crypto_clustering](crypto_clustering.ipynb)</br>
 Resource files: [CryptoData](/Resources/crypto_data.csv)</br>
-<b>Note:</b> The original file was compiled from this website ([CryptoCompare](https://min-api.cryptocompare.com/data/all/coinlist)) using their API.
-The date the csv was compiled vs the date this website shows is unknown.
+<b>Note:</b> The project CSV file was compiled from the website ([CryptoCompare](https://min-api.cryptocompare.com/data/all/coinlist)) using their API.
+There could be data inconsistencies between the time the project CSV file was compiled vs the data in the API.

 ## Overview
 At a fictious company I will help Martha who is a senior manager for the Advisory Services Team at Accountability Accounting, one of my most important clients.
 Accountability Accounting, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company, however, is lost in the vast universe of cryptocurrencies.
 I have been asked to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.